 An intrepid group of us made the slightly longer trek to North Norfolk this year and stayed in a town house very near the sea at Cromer.
 Many sandy beaches, the pier with its own theatre, and fantastic wildlife.
-After a chilly start made someone buy a thermal vest, the weather became warm and sunny.
+After a chilly start made someone buy a thermal vest, the weather became warm and sunny, as you might guess.

 We paddled and joined in with beach-cleaning on a strangely clean beach.
 These holidays always produce new and slightly unexpected experiences.

 Most people who went are LETS members, plus some friends and relations.
 As usual we were a mixture of people who had been before and a few new ones, who seemed to enjoy it.
-We usually went out for the day in various combinations, and returned to a home cooked dinner, followed by strange games for any who wanted to play.
+We usually went out for the day in various combinations, and returned to watching the news with optional gin and tonics, a home cooked dinner, followed by strange games for any who wanted to play.

-All members are more than welcome to come along, or get more involved and join the Group.
-Please give Jane a ring if you would like to come, or chat to one of us
+All members are more than welcome to join in to discuss a particular point, see what goes on, or get more involved and join the Group.
+Please give Simon a ring if you would like to join in, or chat to one of us

-If meetings are not your scene, please either ring me (Jane) on 01491 833 683 or email jhutchins’clara.co.uk to contribute ideas for social events, ask questions or make suggestions about LETS.
+If meetings are not your thing, please contact Susan firstname.lastname@example.org or Simon Wallis email@example.com to contribute ideas for social events, ask questions or make suggestions about LETS.

 An intrepid group of LETS members visited Ardley Energy Recovery facility just before Christmas, which will divert at least 95% of Oxfordshire’s residual municipal waste away from landfill and generate enough electricity to power around 38,000 homes.